yAOwzers/tp/docs/team/lusi711.md

 This project portfolio page aims to record my contributions to the Zer0Note project.

 **Zer0Note** is a note taking and organisation application meant for students(especially those who can type fast).
-We aim to help our target users integrate and speed up the notetaking and scheduling processes.
+We aim to help our target users integrate and speed up the note-taking and scheduling processes.

 **Zer0Note** consists of two modes: Timetable and Notebook.
 The Timetable mode manages the tasks input by the user while the Notebook mode manages the user's notes.